Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Introduction

 In the large-amplitude flapping regime there are three unstable fixed points together with the limit cycle motion.
 They are all coexisting stationary states of the system.
 Under nonresonance conditions, SSM theory establishes the existence and uniqueness of SSMs attached to the middle equilibrium point.
-We show that the two deflected unstable equilibria and the stable limit cycle predicted by previous numerical studies and phenomenological models are all contained in this mixed-mode SSM.
-This enables us to derive a simple 2D data driven-model that captures all stable and unstable steady states of the flag as well as transitions among them.
+We show that the two deflected unstable equilibria and the stable limit cycle predicted by previous {studies} are all contained in this mixed-mode SSM.
+This enables us to derive a simple 2D data driven-model that captures all stable and unstable steady states of the flag as well as transitions among them. {In the chaotic flapping regime, we construct a reduced model on a 4D mixed-mode SSM that captures the chaotic attractor.
+We believe this SSM to be the first experimentally constructed inertial manifold for a chaotic attractor, obtained from the same methodology derived and illustrated by \cite{liu_2023} on numerical data.
+On a broader note, this study shows that SSM-reduced models can reliably identify not only stable fixed points, but unstable fixed points, limit cycles, heteroclinic orbit and even chaotic attractors using a moderate numbers of experimental observations.}

-In section 2 we describe our experimental setup and give a brief overview of data-driven model reduction to SSMs.
-In section 3, we apply SSM-reduction to our experimental data at two different Reynolds numbers to obtain a single 2D model for all stable and unstable steady states of the inverted flag.
-In section 4, we present our conclusions.